dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

 ## Schemas

-Below are the [JSON schemas](https://json-schema.org/specification) for each supported vertical.
+[JSON schemas](https://json-schema.org/specification) are defined for each supported vertical.

 All POST requests containing data to be imported are wrapped in a top-level `GenericPayload` wrapper with the <a href="./payload-schema.json">Payload schema</a>.